-A variety of treatment options are available for children, adolescents, and adults at the ADHD Across the Lifespan Program.
+A variety of treatment options are available for children and adolescents at our UPMC Western Psychiatric outpatient locations.

-With treatment, many people with ADHD can be successful and productive at school, work, and in their daily lives.
+With treatment, many people with ADHD are successful and productive at school, work, and in their daily lives.

 - Determine the impact of ADHD symptoms on school, work, home, relationships, self-esteem, etc.

-- Cognitive Behavioral Therapy for Adult ADHD: focus on building organization, planning, time management, and other skills
+- Cognitive Behavioral Therapy for transition age ADHD: focus on building organization, planning, time management, and other skills.

 - Upon request, a psychiatrist will assist patients and families in choosing and monitoring medication.